peradnya/balinese-date-js-lib/README.md

 ### Testing & Checking

-Testing and checking of BalineseDate Library can be done by run the following command:
+Testing and checking of BalineseDate Library can be done by executing the command below:

 ```sh
 [project root]$ npm run test
 ```

-To build test result, you should enter the following command:
+To build test result, you should enter the command below:

 ```sh
 [project root]$ npm run report